ronkeizer/vpc/README.md

 ## Rationale

 The VPC is a widely used diagnostic tool in pharmacometrics is the VPC, most commonly created using [PsN](http://psn.sourceforge.net) and [Xpose](http://xpose.sourceforge.net), using NONMEM as the simulation engine.
-However, creating VPCs in PsN and Xpose can be cumbersome to use.
+However, creating VPCs in PsN and Xpose can be cumbersome, especially for survival (time-to-event) data.
 The aim of the current library is to provide a tool that is:

 - a single-step process for creating a VPC (previously: simulation done in NONMEM, data processing by PsN, plotting by Xpose/lattice).
 This e.g. allows changing of vpc parameters such as binning / stratification upon creation of the plot, not in a separate pre-processing step.
 - more flexible regarding input: simulate data in R, or use simulated NONMEM data, or use data from other tools (Monolix / BUGS / Stan / Matlab etc)